Previous Council Members

 Eliane Fankhauser, Faculty of Humanities

-As a PhD candidate at the faculty of Humanities, I am now in the second year as a representative of the University Council at Utrecht University.
-At the end of this academic year my membership will end and, if everything goes well, I will turn over the office to my successors.
-Prior to my decision to stand as a candidate for the University Council two years ago I was little involved in the UU’s internal politics.
+From 2015-2017 I have been a representative of the University Council at Utrecht University.
+Prior to my decision to stand as a candidate for the University Council in 2015 I was little involved in the UU’s internal politics.
 Upon a visit to one of the meetings of the University Council with the board I realized how important the topics discussed there are and that the council and their members actually do exert influence on the administration of this big institution.
 This proved to be true: during the first year of my term (2015-16) I worked on a notice about the say in the PhD regulations (‘promotiereglement’) together with my PhD fellow and council member Frank Hendriks.
 The PhD regulations which concern the obtainment of the doctoral degree is beyond the say of any council.
 This is true for the UU but also for all other universities in The Netherlands.
 With our notice we opted for changes in the PhD regulations to be presented to the University Council first.
 In the end the rector did not give in to our claim but we agreed on informal meetings if questions and remarks about the PhD regulation arise (this happened once in the past academic year).

 All in all I look back at two very interesting and instructive years during which I was able to achieve a lot for my colleagues in addition to establishing useful contacts.
 The latter not least could be of importance for my future career.